davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

 .. option:: -fkeep-static-consts

-  Emit variables declared ``static const`` when optimization isnt turned on, even if the variables arent referenced.
+  Emit variables declared ``static const`` when optimization isn't turned on, even if the variables aren't referenced.

   GCC enables this option by default.
 If you want to force the compiler to check if a variable is referenced, regardless of whether or not